Food, and especially nutrients, are essential for the body to function properly. They provide fuel for our cells and, therefore, our organs.

 - Linseed oil

-However, you should be careful not to consume foods that are too rich in saturated fats, which are difficult to digest.
-They can impact the microbiota and potentially lead to an increase in intestinal permeability or porosity .
+However, care should be taken not to consume foods too rich in saturated fats, which are difficult to digest.
+They can have an impact on the microbiota and potentially lead to an increase in intestinal permeability or porosity .

-Finally, choosing your seasonal and local fruits and vegetables will also be essential to enable them to be rich in nutrients.
-Indeed, nature is well done and produces fruits and vegetables rich in nutrients adapted to our needs according to the seasons.
+Finally, choosing seasonal and local fruits and vegetables will also be essential to ensure they are rich in nutrients.
+Indeed, nature is well made and produces fruits and vegetables rich in nutrients adapted to our needs according to the seasons.

 Tip #3 - Enrich your diet with fiber

-Fibers are nutrients which do not provide energy to the body, which are not digested but which are used by the microorganisms of our intestinal microbiota.
-The optimal recommended intake is 30g per day.
+Fiber is a nutrient that does not provide energy to the body, is not digested, but is used by the microorganisms in our intestinal microbiota.
+The recommended intake is 30g per day.

 Effects of fiber on the body